RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: Conclusion

 \section{Conclusion}

 This paper proposes a sparse training framework, RLx2, for off-policy reinforcement learning (RL).
-RLx2 utilizes gradient-based evolution to enable efficient topology exploration and establishes accurate value learning using multi-step TD targets and a dynamic-capacity replay buffer.
-RLx2 enables training an efficient DRL agent with minimal performance loss using an ultra-sparse network throughout and removes the need for pre-training dense networks.
+RLx2 utilizes gradient-based evolution to enable efficient topology exploration and establishes robust value learning using a delayed multi-step TD target mechanism with a dynamic-capacity replay buffer.
+RLx2 enables training an efficient DRL agent with minimal performance loss using an ultra-sparse network throughout training and removes the need for pre-training dense networks.
 Our extensive experiments on RLx2 with TD3 and SAC demonstrate state-of-the-art sparse training performance, showing a $7.5\times$-$20\times$ model compression with less than $3\%$ performance degradation and up to $20\times$ and $50\times$ FLOPs reduction in training and inference, respectively.
+It will be interesting future work to extend the RLx2 framework in more complex RL scenarios requiring more intense demand for computing resources, e.g., real-world problems instead of standard MuJoCo environments or multi-agent settings.